 In this subsection, our primary aim is to obtain bounds on the dimensionless GUP parameter $\alpha_0$ and $\beta_0$.
 We shall consider only the linear polarization case to obtain the bounds on the dimensionless GUP parameter.
 From eq.(\ref{trlpgw}), it is straightforward to observe that the Dirac delta functions in the transition rates are dependent on the frequency of the harmonics oscillator, gravitational wave frequency as well as the parameter $\gamma$ which is dependent on the parameters $\alpha$ and $\beta$.
 It is quite intuitive to claim that the GUP correction part must be smaller than the leading order $\omega$ correction.
 Hence, it is possible to write down the following inequality

 where we have used the final transition rate expression as it shall provide us with the tightest bound on the $\gamma$ parameter.
 The most sensitive frequencies of resonant bar detectors are of the order of $1$ kHz.
-Events like collapsing and bouncing cores of supernova can produce gravitational waves in the vicinity of $1-3$ kHz.
+Events like collapsing and bouncing cores of supernovas can produce gravitational waves in the vicinity of $1-3$ kHz.
 Hence, for resonance to occur the frequency of the harmonic oscillator must lie in the range of $1-3$ kHz.
 On the other hand, the mass of such a resonant bar detector is of the order of one ton ($1.1\times 10^3$ kg).
 Instead of using $\omega\sim 1$ kHz, we use the maximum value of $\omega$ needed to detect gravitational wave with maximum frequency $3$ kHz.